ArabAmerican/Easy-YDNS/README.md

 This script was tested to work on Windows 10 Home (20H2) using Windows Subsystem for Linux under Debian.

-1) Download and run the file "InstallLinuxSubsystem.cmd" as an Administrator Alternatively, you may run Command Prompt as an Administrator and paste the following line:
+1) Download and run the file "InstallLinuxSubsystem.cmd" as an Administrator (right-click and select Run as Administrator)

+	Alternatively, you may run Command Prompt as an Administrator and paste the following line:

 		DISM /online /enable-feature /featurename:Microsoft-Windows-Subsystem-Linux

+	If done correctly, Command Prompt should leave the message:

+		The operation completed successfully.

 1. Check out the source code (updater.sh)
 2. Place it into desired place and make it executable (`chmod +x updater.sh`)